abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 Ajahn Chah, Ajahn pointed back at him and said, “Maybe *this* Buddha trying to do that isn’t the same as the *old* Buddha.”
-What Ajahn meant was that the Bodhisatta’s resolve was the culmination of hundreds of thousands of lifetimes spent building the *pāramī*, with steadiness and patience.
+What Ajahn meant was that the Bodhisatta’s resolve was the culmination of hundreds of thousands of lifetimes spent building the *pāramī,* with steadiness and patience.

 So that’s what we focus on—this steadiness of effort and patient